nicolasdugue/DirectedLouvain/README.md

 + `-s` for disabling randomness: the algorithm will consider vertices from `0` to `n-1`

 More options and information are provided using `./bin/community`

+Another possibility is to pass a binary file containing all information regarding the graph.
+**We strongly recommand to generate the binary file using our program in a first place**, even if any file following the CSR format will do (see below for more information regarding binary file format).

 ### [Graph representation: CSR format](#CSR)